Leandro-Bertoluzzi/remote-cnc/README.md

 # 5. If you are starting a new DB, run DB migrations
 $ alembic upgrade head

-# 6. Start the app with auto-reload
-$ watchmedo auto-restart --directory=./ --pattern=*.py --recursive --  python main.py

-# 7. Start the Celery worker
+# 6. Start the Celery worker
 # Move to worker folder
 $ cd worker